twp88/coding-challenge-backend/README.md

   * Improve the search feature.
 I used elasticsearch for this project, and it was the first time that i had used it with docker.
 This meant that it took a lot longer that I had originally expected for the feature to be implemented, and there are still some parts of the search that I would like to improve.

   * Improve the test coverage.

+  * Please be aware that the weapons are not searchable.
+This is because of the limits placed on the number of    indicies that could be hosted on heroku (2, currently used by zombies and armor).
+Instead, I have made the index action in the weapon controller available.

+  * When searching for a zombie, all of the associated weapons and armor are listed with each result.

 ### Ideas for the future
 As mentioned, there were ideas that I would have like to have implemented.
 I had been working on the idea of adding people and towns, which would serve as a source of food for the zombies once their hunger increased (which would depend on the last time that had eaten).